kotfu/fw/README.txt

 ```

 These commands allow the secondary to advertise faster, and therefore more
 likely to be the master.
-When you want the secondary to advertise more slowly
+This can take a few seconds to take effect, be patient.
-you can put it back by:
+When you want the secondary to advertise more slowly you can put it back by:

 ```
 # ifconfig carp0 advskew 128